brooklabteam/www/team.md

 **Kimberly Rivera**
 <img src="/assets/kimberly_rivera.jpg" alt="bat" style="height: 270px; padding-right: 10px;" align="left">
 **Kimberly Rivera** was a **Field Project Manager** for Ekipa Fanihy from January-August 2019.
-Along with Anecia Gentles (see above), Kim organized and led monthly field collection on our NIH- and DARPA-funded project.
+Along with Anecia Gentles (see above), Kim organized and led monthly field collection on our project.
 Kim graduated with a Bachelor of Science in Environmental Science from the University of Delaware in 2016 and has worked previously on projects studying bighorn sheep in the Mojave Desert, white-tailed deer in Pennsylvania, gray wolves in northern Minnesota, and migratory shorebirds on the Delaware coast.
-Kim recently started a Master's degree in the lab of Dr. Brian Gerber in September 2019, investigating human-wildlife conflict related to fossa depradation of domestic poultry in central Madagascar.
+Kim is now a Master's degree in the lab of Dr. Brian Gerber, investigating human-wildlife conflict related to fossa depradation of domestic poultry in central Madagascar.

 <div style="clear:both;">&nbsp;</div>

 **Katheryn Fitzgerald**
 <img src="/assets/katie_fitzgerald.jpg" alt="bat" style="height: 270px; padding-right: 10px;" align="left">
 **Katheryn Fitzgerald** was a **Field Project Manager** for Ekipa Fanihy in fall 2019.
-Along with Anecia Gentles and Samantha Kreling (see below), Katie organized and led monthly field collection on our NIH- and DARPA-funded project.
+Along with Anecia Gentles and Samantha Kreling (see below), Katie organized and led monthly field collections on our project.
 Katie has previously studied bats in a variety of ecosystems, ranging from the deserts of the American southwest to the rainforests of Borneo.
 She earned her B.S. in Environmental Studies from San Francisco State University in 2018 and hopes to continue graduate studies in bat ecology in the future.

 <div style="clear:both;">&nbsp;</div>